Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Objects can be destroyed automatically if *any* of these conditions is met.
 If `OnAnyCondition` set to false, it'll check if *all* conditions are met instead:
   - `OnAmmoDepletion`: The object will die if the remaining ammo reaches 0.
   - `AfterDelay`: The object will die if the countdown (in frames) reaches 0.
+  - `OwnedByPlayer` / `OwnedByAI`: The object will die if its owner house is / isn't a human player.
   - `MoneyExceed` / `MoneyBelow`: The object will die if its owner house has credits greater / smaller than (or equal to) set value.
   - `LowPower` / `FullPower`: The object will die if its owner house is in low / full power.
   - `PassengersExceed` / `PassengersBelow`: The object will die if its current passenger amount is greater / smaller than (or equal to) set value.